 - Whipping Cream – Regular or heavy will both work.
 Heavy whipping cream will hold it’s shape a little better over time.

 - The crust is one of my favorite parts: a mix of gingersnap cookies and pecans.
-First, we’re going to crush the gingersnaps and then pecans in a food processor.
+First, crush the gingersnaps and then pecans in a food processor.
 We’ll mix those with some butter and brown sugar and press evenly into a 9″ springform pan, extending up the sides about 1 inch.

 - Next comes the water bath.
 Wrap the bottom of your springform pan in several layers of heavy duty foil to keep water out of your springform pan.
 Place your cheesecake in a roasting pan and place in preheated oven.
 Carefully fill the roasting pan with hot water, about half way up the sides of your cheesecake pan.

 - Close the oven door and bake.
-Start with 60 minutes and take a peep.
+Start with 60 minutes and take a peek.
 Continue baking, if needed, up to about 75 minutes.
 The center should be just a tad bit jiggly still.
 It will finish cooking while cooling.
 When it’s done, remove from oven and water bath and place on a rack until completely cool.
 Place in the fridge for at least 12 hours.
 This is a very soft cheesecake so sufficient chilling is a must!

 Looking for more desserts like this?
 Check out these Our Best Bites Favorites: